 The lives of Norah and Jason were not much different from those of countless young couples who are just getting started raising a family.

-On weekdays Norah would wake up at 5:00 every morning, work out for about 30 minutes, takes a shower, gets dressed, have breakfast with her husband, Jason, and three-year-old son, Adam, and then take him to childcare.
-By 8:00, she was at work as a medical products sales representative.
+On weekdays Norah would wake up at 5:00 every morning, work out for about 30 minutes, take a shower, get dressed, have breakfast with her husband, Jason, and three-year-old son, Adam, and then take him to childcare.
+By 8:00, she was at work as a medical product sales representative.
 After a stressful day, she would pick up Adam from childcare at 4:30 and come home to prepare dinner, clean up afterward, do a bit of housework and laundry, put her son to bed, and finally get to bed herself where she would usually fall asleep in less than five minutes.

 Saturday mornings would find Norah and Jason trying to do things that they couldn’t do during the week.
 Yard work dominated his time while she finished the housework and laundry that she was too tired to do evenings.
 During the afternoon, they would go somewhere together as a family, primarily using the time to entertain their son, like going to a playground or zoo.
 The evening would be spent watching TV.

 They would go to church Sunday mornings and the afternoons were filled with visits with family and friends.
 Evenings were usually at home, again, watching TV.
 Norah and Jason would read to Adam before he went to sleep and would then they go to bed together and usually make love.

 Sounds like a normal week in the life of a busy young couple, doesn’t it?
 They were working hard, paying their bills, spending time together as a family, and going to church.
 But do you see what was missing?